 Visit this page for more information on this topic.

 As you can see, many older dogs change their behaviors due to physical problems.
-It is important that we take our older dog to be examined by a veterinarian if he exhibits some of the above behavioral changes.
+It is important that we take our older dog to be examined by a veterinarian if he shows some of the above behavioral changes.

 There are things that you can do to help make your dog's golden years more pleasant: